 Our world is always changing.
 Just look at how industry has evolved: from the first industrial revolution in the late 18th century with steam power and mechanisation, the second starting in the late 19th century with electricity and leading to assembly lines, and the third starting in the mid-20th century, powered by new information technology and automation.

 Now we have embarked on Industry 4.0 – the era of artificial intelligence and the Internet of Things (IoT).
-Digitisation is advancing at such a rapid pace that businesses must be prepared for the many changes that technology poses.
+Digitization is advancing at such a rapid pace that businesses and HR professionals must be prepared for the many changes that technology and Industry 4.0 poses.

 Gone are the days where we can stick to the same old ways that have worked for decades, because many of them may no longer be relevant.